Shuangliu West railway station

-Shuangliu West railway station (双流西站) is a railway station located in Shuangliu District, Chengdu, Sichuan, on the Chengdu–Mianyang–Leshan intercity railway which also serves as a transfer station between Line 3 and Line 10 of the Chengdu Metro.
+Shuangliu West railway station (双流西站 (雙流西站)) is a railway station located in Shuangliu District, Chengdu, Sichuan, on the Chengdu–Mianyang–Leshan intercity railway which also serves as a transfer station between Line 3 and Line 10 of the Chengdu Metro.

 History

 The station opened on 20 December 2014 for Chengdu-Leshan train services.
 Chengdu–Mianyang–Leshan intercity railway services commenced on 10 January 2016.

+On 25 August 2023, the passenger services was stopped leaving only freight services.

 Chengdu Metro

 Shuangliu West Railway Station (双流西站), formerly known as Shuangliu West Station, is a transfer station on Line 3 and Line 10 of the Chengdu Metro.
 It serves the nearby Shuangliu West railway station.